Adoption Guest Post: Happy-Sadness

 March 11, 2016

 A couple months ago I shared a guest post by Kim about the costs of infertility.
-I have the privilege of being Rick and Kim's adoption consultant right now through Christian Adoption Consultants.
+I have the privilege of being Rick and Kim's adoption consultant right now.
 I love reading anything and everything that Kim writes!
 God's given her a gift with words and her writing always go straight to my heart.
 Here is another beautiful guest post that Kim wrote about the happy-sadness of this stage of waiting in their adoption process.

 Happy-Sadness in Adoption by Kim